This post is a much edited version of an email that I sent to a friend who was thinking of selling work at an art fair.

 I try to set up for an event the day before it starts and then show up an hour early on the day finish getting ready.
 I used to take the paintings home with me overnight during a two day show, but when I started doing larger events I found that they usually have overnight security.

 I have a checklist I go through while I pack to make sure I don't forget anything.

 The tent is a typical 10' x 10' event tent (this one came from Costco).
 There are tons of choices available.
-You want one with a white canopy and you need to have fabric sides that can be put up in the event of rain.
+You want one with a white canopy and you need to have fabric sides that can be put up overnight or in the event of rain.